iml-wg/HEPML-LivingReview/README.md

 # **A Living Review of Machine Learning for Particle Physics**

+> [!IMPORTANT]
+> This project is no longer actively maintained.
+The literature coverage is
+> frozen as of 1 June 2026.

-*Modern machine learning techniques, including deep learning, is rapidly being applied, adapted, and developed for high energy physics.
+*Modern machine learning techniques, including deep learning, are rapidly being applied, adapted, and developed for high energy physics.
 The goal of this document is to provide a nearly comprehensive list of citations for those developing and applying these approaches to experimental, phenomenological, or theoretical analyses.
-As a living document, it will be updated as often as possible to incorporate the latest developments.
-A list of proper (unchanging) reviews can be found within.
-Papers are grouped into a small set of topics to be as useful as possible.
-Suggestions are most welcome.*
+A list of conventional, unchanging reviews can be found within.
+Papers are grouped into a small set of topics to be as useful as possible.*

 [![download](https://img.shields.io/badge/download-review-blue.svg)](https://iml-wg.github.io/HEPML-LivingReview/assets/hepml_review.pdf)
 [![github](https://badges.aleen42.com/src/github.svg)](https://github.com/iml-wg/HEPML-LivingReview)

 <p align="center"><img src="docs/assets/per_year.png" width="75%", alt="Publications per Year"></p>

 The purpose of this note is to collect references for modern machine learning as applied to particle physics.
 A minimal number of categories is chosen in order to be as useful as possible.
 Note that papers may be referenced in more than one category.
-The fact that a paper is listed in this document does not endorse or validate its content - that is for the community (and for peer-review) to decide.
-Furthermore, the classification here is a best attempt and may have flaws - please let us know if (a) we have missed a paper you think should be included, (b) a paper has been misclassified, or (c) a citation for a paper is not correct or if the journal information is now available.
-In order to be as useful as possible, this document will continue to evolve so please check back before you write your next paper.
+The fact that a paper is listed in this document does not endorse or validate its content—that is for the community and peer review to decide.
+The classification represents our best attempt at the time the review was frozen, with literature coverage through 1 June 2026.

 If you find this review helpful, please consider citing it using ```\cite{hepmllivingreview}``` in `HEPML.bib`.

-This review was built with the help of the HEP-ML community, the [INSPIRE REST API](https://github.com/inspirehep/rest-api-doc), and the moderators Benjamin Nachman, Matthew Feickert, Claudius Krause, and Ramon Winterhalder.
+This review was built with the help of the HEP-ML community, the [INSPIRE REST API](https://github.com/inspirehep/rest-api-doc), and the moderators Benjamin Nachman, Matthew Feickert, Claudius Krause, John Andrew Raine, and Ramon Winterhalder.

 ##  Reviews
 ###  Modern reviews